tum-gis/cesium-terrain-builder-docker/README.md

 ### Start CTB container and mount data folder

-First, start a CTB container and mount the data folder.
+First, start a CTB container and mount your terrain data folder to `/data` in the container.
 Follow the examples below for different operating systems and shells.

 #### Linux